 Chef – Chocolate Salty Balls (1998)

-1998 was a big battle between the Queens of Christmas Number 1 Spice Girls and… a cartoon character with a taste for massively problematic innuendo.
-Chef's Chocolate Salty Balls were the perfect recipe for a novelty chart-topper, but it needed a bit more Spice, and a post-Geri quartet took it with Goodbye.
+1998 was a big battle between Queens of Christmas Number 1 Spice Girls and… a cartoon character with a taste for massively problematic innuendo.
+Chef's Chocolate Salty Balls were the perfect recipe for a novelty chart-topper, but the top spot was in search of a bit more Spice, and a post-Geri quartet took it with Goodbye.
 Sales were massive that week, with Spice Girls shifting 380,711 copies, and Chef – actually soul singer Isaac Hayes – just under 8,000 behind.

-We're still recovering, but a last-minute surge of affection for East 17's Stay Another Day, with huge sales for both, meant Mariah was left at Number 2, with only what was left of the advent calendar chocolate for company. :(
+We're still recovering 24 years on, but a last-minute surge of affection for East 17's Stay Another Day, with huge sales for both, meant Mariah was left at Number 2, with only what was left of the advent calendar chocolate for company. :(

 Take That – Babe (1993)

-Everything looked locked on for Take That to be the star atop the tree in 1993, but there was a shock awaiting them – and it was pink and shaped like a great big lump of dough.
-Yes, the charms of Mr Blobby outwitted the dimples of Mark Owen and snatched it from Take That at the last minute with his imaginatively titled Mr Blobby.
-Possibly one of the most controversial Christmas Number 1 upsets, it led to more hotly contested battles.
+Yes, foiled again!
+Take That seemed locked on to be the star atop the tree in 1993, but there was a shock awaiting them – and it was pink and shaped like a great big lump of… well, stuff.
+The charms of Mr Blobby outwitted the dimples of Mark Owen and snatched it from Take That at the last minute with his imaginatively titled Mr Blobby.
+Possibly one of the most controversial Christmas Number 1 upsets, it was the catalyst for more hotly contested battles, as artists sought to reclaim the idea that landing the festive chart topper was a serious accolade.
+Which it is!

 Kylie & Jason – Especially For You (1988)